 Other industries are also feeling the strain.
 Ask any distributor across the United States how they're doing hiring CDL-A Drivers and they'll tell you the same thing -- that's it's becoming more challenging each year and hiring qualified drivers is a constant struggle.
 In 2014, the industry was facing a shortage of nearly 40,000 CDL Drivers and as of 2017, that number has more than doubled.

 While many U.S. manufacturers are planning for long-term solutions, business also need to consider and incorporate short-term contingent staffing solutions in their manufacturing staffing and crisis staffing solution strategies to quickly source and deploy qualified production labor, skilled trades workers and craftsmen.

 There is a difference between a traditional staffing agency that supplies temp labor to reduce costs verses a consultative-type contingency staffing services that's focused on business continuity and risk management.

 A traditional staffing agency usually focuses their recruiting efforts within a certain radius of their facility or their client's facility, and they may or may not have access to the experienced workers you need.

-This enables us to either source workforces, from cnc machinists to assemblers or a mix of talent at one time.
-We also focus on sourcing the most experienced and skilled labor to facilitate faster on-boarding and production.
+This enables us to either source workforce's, from CNC Machinists to Assemblers or a mix of talent at one time.
+We also focus on sourcing the most experienced and skilled labor that can acclimate quickly to increase production.
 Having more experienced labor cuts down on training time and turnover, which is becoming a huge issue for companies receiving unskilled and under qualified temps from local staffing agencies.

-The question often becomes, do the workers each resource provides have the proper skills and experience to meet your production requirements?, and Can the agency provide the number of workers you need?
+The question then becomes, do the workers from you local staffing agency have the proper skills and experience to meet your production requirements?
+Can the agency provide the number of workers you need?
 Can they provide them quick enough?
 If not, then contingency staffing may be the better option.